ycoroneos/LightDraw/README.md

 and a "lightmap" texture is sampled to see which lights hit the current fragment.
 Lights are identified by a number, which is its index in my light array and also its index in a 1D texture containing all of the light properties of the scene.
-The rendering steps are:
+The rendering steps of my implementation are:

 1. Z Pre-Pass the entire scene into a depth FBO